spaceflint7/bluebonnet/USAGE-ANDROID.md

     - Run `MSBuild` on the .NET project, in `Release` configuration, with the preprocessor define `ANDROID`

-    - Run `Bluebonnet` on the resulting `dotnet.dll` to create `dotnet0.jar`
+    - Run `Bluebonnet` on the resulting `dotnet.dll` to create `dotnet.jar`

-    - Extract the class name for the main activity from the file `AndroidManifest.xml`

-    - Run `PruneMerge` to merge `Baselib.jar` (from Bluebonnet) and `dotnet0.jar` into the final `dotnet.jar`

-        - All unreferenced classes are discard from the output.

 - The `buildDotNet` task was set to execute before the Gradle `preBuild` task.

+- ProGuard rules were added to prevent stripping fields and methods used by Bluebonnet to support .NET generic types.

 #### Test It